yannramusat/mawstats/README.md

 # mawstats
 Computing statistics over MAWs.

-This software allows to compute some statistics using MAW [1].
+This script allows to compute some statistics using the MAW sofware [1], accessible here: https://github.com/solonas13/maw.

-You need to install MAW in your computer from here https://github.com/solonas13/maw and then follow the instructions in the file INSTALL.
+You need to install MAW on your computer and then follow the instructions in the file INSTALL.